nikkh/heracles-ai/docs/challenges/diagnose-exception.md

-'# Diagnose an Exception Coming Soon!'
+# Diagnose an Exception

+Coming Soon!